Brick Schoolhouse (Sharon, New Hampshire): Description and history

 The Brick Schoolhouse is located in a rural setting of central Sharon, on the east side of Route 123 north of its junction with Mountain Road.
 It is set on a grassy rise above the road.
 It is a single-story structure 26 ft wide and 30 ft long, with a gabled roof.
 The main facade faces south, and has the main entrance at its center, flanked by short transom-like fixed windows.
 The side walls each have two sash windows.
 The interior is divided into two sections, with an entry vestibule 5 ft deep, and the schoolroom occupying the rest of the building.
 The original wooden desks still occupy their places.

 The school was built in 1832, after another district school located nearby was destroyed by fire.
 As it was the second on that site to suffer that fate, the town decided to build the third school out of brick.
 It was one of three district schools the town built during the 19th century, and remained in use as a school until 1920, when the town began sending its students to Peterborough.
-The building has continued to serve municipal purposes, seeing uses as a town meeting site, polling place, and town records repository.
+The building continued until 2007 to serve municipal purposes, seeing uses as a town meeting site, polling place, and town records repository.